Living The Life Kit & 2020 Holiday Gift Guide!

 - Which one doesn’t Belong?
 A better shapes book!

 “Living The Life” in 2020 may sound out of place.
 Making the best of a rough year doesn’t.
-I hope you’ve found some ideas or items that you love and can pass along!
+I hope you’ve found some ideas or items that you love and can pass along from our fun holiday gift guide!
 Happy Holidays!

 Multisensory Math Specialist